hscrown/hscrown/README.md

 # Hi there, I'm @hscrown! 👋

 - 👀 About Me
-  - I'm an aspiring AI engineer with a passion for developing innovative digital solutions.
+  - I'm an aspiring AI/Data developper with a passion for developing innovative digital solutions.
 My journey in AI and data science has been fueled by my curiosity and dedication to continuous learning and improvement.

 - 🌱 Currently Learning
   - Advanced Deep Learning techniques with TensorFlow and PyTorch